noisethanks/atak/README.md

 4. If happy, press **[r]** to compress everything
 5. If something looks wrong, restore from backup

+- Cancelling a compression job deletes the in-progress file — originals untouched
+- Mod Output Mode without a valid modlist.txt will show 0 textures — check Settings if this happens

 ---
+## Tips

+### Compatibility

+- ATAK was tested with G.A.M.M.A but should support most mods and mod packs.
+Feel free to report any bugs in the issue tracker.
+- Texconv does not support GPU acceleration on Linux, and will likely take several hours to complete.
+I highly recommend using compressonator_bc7e instead.
+- compressonator_bc7e is SIMD enabled and will very aggressively utilize your CPU cores.
+We highly reccomend killing background processes and setting your worker threads to 1-2.
+- UI and Icon textures are incompatibile with BC7 in the xray-monolith engine.
+We recommend leaving them as 'BC3_UNORM'

+### Backups

+- Backup functionality isn't necessary in mod output mode, which leaves your original mods installations intact.
+We highly recommend making a backup before using in-line mode.
+- Backing up your entire modpack installation will likely take several hours.
+- Backup Compression level default is 6.
+Increasing it reduces your archive size by a few gigabytes, but will take much longer.
+Reducing it will increase your archive size.
+YMMV.
+- 7-Zip backup progress is sparse on large solid archives — the archive is growing even when the progress bar appears stuck

+### Tuning
+- The default profiles should satisfy most users, but can be tuned for your individual case.
+- Users with less than 8GB VRAM budget can use downscaling to get even more VRAM savings.
+- We recommend against downscaling AND using BC7.
+Replace 'BC7_UNORM' with 'BC3_UNORM'.
+It may introduce severe artifacting, but tinkering is encouraged.
+- MIP chains clamp your VRAM usage to the Texture MIP bias setting.

+### DirextX 9
+- DirectX 9 does not support BC7.
+If you use DirectX 9, be sure to set every BC7_UNORM profile to BC3_UNORM.

+- Keep reading for more details and advanced functionality.

 ## What it does